-Performance outcomes Acceptable outcomes Note - Open concrete drains greater than 1m in width are not an acceptable outcome, nor are any other design options that may increase scouring.
-PO98 AO98 Development ensures that public safety and the risk to the environment are not adversely affected by a detrimental impact of overland flow on a hazardous chemical located or stored on the premises.
-Development ensures that a hazardous chemical is not located or stored in an Overland flow path area.
-Note - Refer to the Work Health and Safety Act 2011 and associated Regulation and Guidelines, the Environmental Protection Act 1994 and the relevant building assessment provisions under the Building Act 1975 for requirements related to the manufacture and storage of hazardous substances.
-PO99 AO99 Development which is not in a Rural zone ensures that overland flow is not conveyed from a road or public open space onto a private lot.
+Development which is not in a Rural zone ensures that overland flow is not conveyed from a road or public open space onto a private lot.

 Development which is not in a Rural zone that an overland flow paths and drainage infrastructure is provided to convey overland flow from a road or public open space area away from a private lot.

-PO100 AO100.1 Development ensures that inter-allotment drainage infrastructure, overland flow paths and open drains through private property cater for overland flows for a fully developed upstream catchment and are able to be easily maintained.
+Development ensures that inter-allotment drainage infrastructure, overland flow paths and open drains through private property cater for overland flows for a fully developed upstream catchment and are able to be easily maintained.

 Note - A report from a suitably qualified Registered Professional Engineer Queensland is required certifying that the development does not increase the potential for significant adverse impacts on an upstream, downstream or surrounding premises.

-Note - Reporting to be prepared in accordance with Planning scheme policy - Flood hazard, Coastal hazard and Overland flow Development ensures that roof and allotment drainage infrastructure is provided in accordance with the following relevant level as identified in QUDM: a.
-Urban area - Level III; b.
-Rural area - N/A; c.
-Industrial area - Level V; d.
-Commercial area - Level V. AO100.2 Development ensures that inter-allotment drainage infrastructure is designed to accommodate any event up to and including the 1% AEP for the fully developed upstream catchment.
-PO101 Development protects the conveyance of overland flow such that an easement for drainage purposes is provided over: a. a stormwater pipe if the nominal pipe diameter exceeds 300mm; b. an overland flow path where it crosses more than one premises; c. inter-allotment drainage infrastructure.
-No acceptable outcome provided.
+Note - Reporting to be prepared in accordance with Planning scheme policy - Flood hazard, Coastal hazard and Overland flow

+Development ensures that roof and allotment drainage infrastructure is provided in accordance with the following relevant level as identified in QUDM:

+- Urban area Level III; a.

+- b.
+Rural area - N/A;

+- Industrial area Level V; C.

+- d.
+Commercial area - Level V.

+Development ensures that inter-allotment drainage infrastructure is designed to accommodate any event up to and including the 1% AEP for the fully developed upstream catchment.

+Development protects the conveyance of overland flow such that an easement for drainage purposes is provided over:

+- a stormwater pipe if the nominal pipe diameter a. exceeds 300mm; - an overland flow path where it crosses more than b. one premises; - inter-allotment drainage infrastructure

-Performance outcomes Acceptable outcomes Note - Refer to Planning scheme policy - Integrated design for details and examples.
+Note - Refer to Planning scheme policy - Integrated design for details and examples.

 Note - Stormwater Drainage easement dimensions are provided in accordance with Section 3.8.5 of QUDM.

+Development for a Park(57) ensures that the design and layout responds to the nature of the overland flow affecting the premises such that:

+- public benefit and enjoyment is maximised; a. - b. impacts on the asset life and integrity of park structures is minimised; - maintenance and replacement costs are minimised.
+C.

-Additional criteria for development for a Park (57) () PO102 AO102 Development for a Park (57) ensures that the design and layout responds to the nature of the overland flow affecting the premises such that: Development for a Park (57) ensures works are provided in accordance with the requirements set out in Appendix B of the Planning scheme policy - Integrated design.
+Development for a Park(57) ensures works are provided in accordance with the requirements set out in Appendix B of the Planning scheme policy - Integrated design.

-Riparian and wetland setbacks

-structures is minimised;

-a.

-b.